RichardDRJ/puma/README.md

 Deletes all static data associated with the current thread.

-Getting Started: Standard Deviation Hello World! {#chap:getting_started}
+Getting Started: Standard Deviation Hello World!
 ================================================

 In lieu of the traditional “Hello World” introductory program, we